hayleynondorf/notes/README.md

 5. Stay organized and maintain a clean workspace.
 When you can easily find your files and tools quickly, it saves time and reduces the risk of mistakes.
 6. Don'ts: multitasking, getting distracted, or working in a haphazard manner.
 Focus on one task at a time, stay on task, don’t get side-tracked.
 7. Continuously learn and improve your skills.
 Keep up with new programming languages, tools and techniques.
 It will make you a better programmer and help to increase your productivity.

+# 2024-03-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools like Trello, Asana, or Todoist to keep track of your tasks and deadlines.
+3. Prioritize your task list based on deadlines, importance,and your own productivity levels.
+Focus on the tasks that will have the greatest impact on your project.
+4. Plan your day ahead of time, including time for breaks and downtime.This will ensure that you have enough time to complete your priorities without feeling overwhelmed.
+5. Learn to say "no" to additional tasks or responsibilities that are not aligned with your goals or priorities.
+6. Stay organized by maintaining a clean and clutter-free workspace.
+It will make it easier to find your tools and documents when you need them.
+7. Keep up with the latest programming technologies and tools to stay ahead in the industry.
+8. Don't be afraid to ask for help or advice from colleagues or online communities.
+There is always someone willing to share their knowledge and experience.
+9. Remember to take breaks throughout the day to clear your mind and recharge.
+A well-rested mind will lead to better problem-solving and creativity.
+By following these tips, you can become a more effective and efficient programmer.
+Always be learning and growing in this ever-changing field, but don'ts forget to focus on maintaining your sanity and well being along the way.